Retzio/Retzio/README.md

 <hr>

-### VB.NET
+### Microsoft Visual Studios VB.Net Forms and Reports
-The forms were built on VB.Net framework to create a platform for the brokers to access the data and add any needed dataentries.
-The reports were created for the brokers to monitor data that is consitnly beig updating such as the MLS or loan rates for the investors.
-To view a more in depth explanation of each of the reports and download the solutions files for Visual Studios see
+The forms and reports were built in Microsoft Visual Studios.
+The forms were built on VB.Net framework to create a platform for the brokers to access the data and add any needed data entries.
+The reports were created for the brokers to monitor data that is constantly being updated such as the MLS or loan rates for the investors.
+To view a more in-depth explanation of each of the reports and download the solutions files for Visual Studios see
 [VS_Forms_Reports_MapleEstateInvestments](https://github.com/Retzio/MapleEstateInvestments_Database/tree/main/VS_Forms_Reports_MapleEstateInvestments)

 Unmute the audio to hear further explanation in the video.